Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Common Challenges Onro Resolves

-• Addresses operational delays by offering a fast, lightweight dispatch and driver-management workflow suitable for teams struggling with complex or rigid systems.
+• Addresses operational delays with a fast, lightweight dispatch and driver-management workflow—suitable for teams struggling with complex or rigid systems.

 • Provides quick, app-friendly visibility for small to mid-sized fleets looking to reduce communication gaps or manual follow-up during deliveries.

-• Supports flexible order editing and on-the-fly adjustments, reducing friction for teams that find locked workflows or slow change times in other tools challenging.
+• Supports flexible order editing and on-the-fly adjustments, reducing friction for teams that find locked workflows in other tools challenging.

 • Clean, intuitive UI for dispatchers and drivers, reducing onboarding time.

-• Strong mobile-first execution features such as driver chat, proof of delivery, live location tracking, and automated notifications.
+• Strong mobile-first execution: driver chat, proof of delivery, live location tracking, and automated notifications.

-• Easy integrations through APIs for small logistics businesses or startups wanting to connect to ordering apps or scheduling systems quickly.
+• Easy API integrations for small logistics businesses or startups wanting to connect to ordering apps or scheduling systems quickly.

 • More budget-friendly compared to fully enterprise-grade tools.